misgav/Generated-Classical-Music/Versions/1.0.0/README.md

 ###### OPTIONS

+-t

--t	The program would train a new RNN model, unless a model was loaded beforehand then it would continue to train that model.
-	The model would be loaded into ./Models/ as well as its backup checkpoint starting with "CP_" Training any model would generate a log directory found at ./logs/, you can use TensorBoard to view the model progress.
+	The program would train a new RNN model, unless a model was loaded beforehand then it would continue to train that model.
+The model would be loaded into 	./Models/ as well as its backup checkpoint starting with "CP_".
+Training any model would generate a log directory found at ./logs/, you can use TensorBoard to view the model progress.

+-g

--g	The program would generate a midi file based on string length and diversity, the file would be found at ./Generated/Midis
+	The program would generate a midi file based on string length and diversity, the file would be found at ./Generated/Midis .
 It is a requirement that you 	either trained or loaded a model previously

+-l

--l	Would load a previouslytrained model
+	Would load a previouslytrained model.

 # 4. KNOWN BUGS

 Sometimes when using midicsv to generate the text file, the text would contain (usually in the title name) a character that cannot be decoded by UTF-8.
-Simply remove the character so Covert.py can be run without errors
+Simply remove the character so Covert.py can be run without errors.

 # 5. CREDITS